Mahabharata: Translations

 A project to translate the full epic into English prose, translated by various hands, began to appear in 2005 from the Clay Sanskrit Library, published by New York University Press.
 The translation is based not on the Critical Edition but on the version known to the commentator Nīlakaṇṭha.
 Currently available are 15 volumes of the projected 32-volume edition.

 Indian Vedic Scholar Shripad Damodar Satwalekar translated the Critical Edition of Mahabharata into Hindi which was assigned to him by the Government of India.
 After his death, the task was taken up by Shrutisheel Sharma.

 Indian economist Bibek Debroy also wrote an unabridged English translation in ten volumes.
 Volume 1: Adi Parva was published in March 2010, and the last two volumes were published in December 2014.
 Abhinav Agarwal referred to Debroy's translation as "thoroughly enjoyable and impressively scholarly".
 In a review of the seventh volume, Bhattacharya stated that the translator bridged gaps in the narrative of the Critical Edition, but also noted translation errors.
 Gautam Chikermane of Hindustan Times wrote that where "both Debroy and Ganguli get tiresome is in the use of adjectives while describing protagonists".

 Another English prose translation of the full epic, based on the Critical Edition, is in progress, published by University of Chicago Press.
 It was initiated by Indologist J. A. B. van Buitenen (books 1–5) and, following a 20-year hiatus caused by the death of van Buitenen, is being continued by several scholars.
-James L. Fitzgerald translated book 11 and the first half of book 12.
+James L. Fitzgerald translated book 11 and book 12.
 David Gitomer is translating book 6, Gary Tubb is translating book 7, Christopher Minkowski is translating book 8, Alf Hiltebeitel is translating books 9 and 10, Fitzgerald is translating the second half of book 12, Patrick Olivelle is translating book 13, and Fred Smith is translating book 14–18.

-Many condensed versions, abridgments and novelistic prose retellings of the complete epic have been published in English, including works by Ramesh Menon, William Buck, R. K. Narayan, C. Rajagopalachari, Kamala Subramaniam, K. M. Munshi, Krishna Dharma Dasa, Purnaprajna Dasa, Romesh C. Dutt, Bharadvaja Sarma, John D. Smith and Sharon Maas.
+Many condensed versions, abridgments and novelistic prose retellings of the complete epic have been published in English, including works by Ramesh Menon, William Buck, R. K. Narayan, C. Rajagopalachari, Kamala Subramaniam, K. M. Munshi, Krishna Dharma Dasa, Purnaprajna Dasa, Romesh C. Dutt, Bharadvaja Sarma, John D. Smith, Sharon Maas and Paramahansa Yogananda.